Journey

 Photo courtesy of Emily Wang

-In April 2024, I will attempt what I call the “Great Divide Loop”— the 5,600-mile empowerment journey for inclusion in the outdoors, hiking the 3,100-mile Continental Divide Trail (CDT) and cycling the 2,500-mile Great Divide Mountain Bike Route as a consecutive trip in a single year.
-The loop covers more than 14 homelands of indigenous peoples in New Mexico, Colorado, Wyoming and Montana.
-Along the way, I am committed to following their teaching from time immemorial of caring for the land.
+In 2024 and 2025, I will attempt what I call the “Great Divide Loop”— the 5,600-mile empowerment journey for inclusion in the outdoors, hiking the 3,100-mile Continental Divide Trail (CDT) and cycling the 2,500-mile Great Divide Mountain Bike Route.
+The loop covers more than 14 homelands of indigenous peoples in New Mexico, Colorado, Wyoming, and Montana.
+Along the way, I am committed to following their teaching of caring for the land from time immemorial.

 The Great Divide Loop is the second leg of my journey that explores and connects with the two major national scenic trails and bike routes.
 In 2023, I completed what I call the Great Pacific Loop, hiking the 2,650-mile Pacific Crest Trail (PCT) and cycling the 1,900-mile Pacific Coast Bicycle Route as a consecutive trip in a single year.
 Through the Great Pacific Loop, I recognized many barriers and opportunities for learning, educating, and role modeling inclusive practices in the outdoor community.
 I was empowered to continue exploring, and reaffirmed my role and responsibility to make a positive influence in shifting our outdoor culture to be more welcoming.